logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

 Reading from HDFS
 #################

 **Step 1**.
-The first step is to upload a dataset to your project in HopsWorks.
+The first step is to upload a dataset to your project in Hopsworks.
 Then, your TensorFlow input pipeline code must point to the path in HopsFS where that particular dataset is stored.
 The first step is to get the root path to your project in HopsFS.
 This is easily done by the code below.

 ::